Deep geological repository: Natural radioactive repositories

 The ability of natural geologic barriers to isolate radioactive waste is demonstrated by the natural nuclear fission reactors at Oklo, Gabon.
 During their long reaction period about 5.4 tonnes of fission products as well as 1.5 tonnes of plutonium together with other transuranic elements were generated in the uranium ore body.
 This plutonium and the other transuranics remained immobile until the present day, a span of almost 2 billion years.
-This is quite remarkable in view of the fact that ground water had ready access to the deposits and they were not in a chemically inert form, such as glass.
+This is remarkable as ground water had ready access to the deposits and they were not in a chemically inert form, such as glass.

 Research

 Deep geologic disposal has been studied for several decades, including laboratory tests, exploratory boreholes, and the construction and operation of underground research laboratories where large-scale in-situ tests are being conducted.
 Major underground test facilities are listed below.

 Nuclear repository sites

 Status of repository at certain sites

-The process of selecting appropriate deep final repositories is now under way in several countries with the first expected to be commissioned some time after 2010.
+The process of selecting appropriate deep final repositories is under way in several countries, with the first expected to be commissioned some time after 2010.